 Annually, the Coordinating Board is required to hold a public hearing on transportation needs and services of the transportation disadvantaged.
 This public hearing provides the general public an opportunity to inform the Board about their concerns over transportation services.
+This public hearing is noticed by a display ad that is placed in the Gainesville Sun two weeks before the hearing.
 This Board provides the MTPO with its recommendations concerning the provision of transportation services to the disadvantaged.
 MTPO staff also informs the Board of transportation plans and programs that affect the disadvantaged.

 The MTPO also encourages representatives of the low-income, minority and disabled communities to seek appointment to the MTPO's Citizens Advisory Committee.
 The MTPO currently notifies the Transportation Disadvantaged Coordinating Board when there are vacancies on the Citizen's Advisory Committee in order to better seek representation of the transportation disadvantaged community.
+Copies of the Citizens Advisory Committee vacancy ad are placed in the Transportation Disadvantaged Coordinating Board's meeting packets.
+In addition, Citizens Advisory Committee vacancy flyers are provided on request to the Transportation Disadvantaged Coordinating Board member for distribution to their respective clientele.